OneDrive/onedrive-api-docs/docs/controls/file-browser/v8-schema.md

       sharedLibraries?: boolean;
     };
   };
+  /**
+    * Specifies accessibility cues such as auto-focus behaviors.
+    */
   accessibility?: {
     /**
      * Whether or not to 'trap focus' within the component.
 If this is enabled, tab-stops will loop from the last element back to the left navigation automatically.